 5. 3D hamstring stretch

 This is where it gets interesting.
 My personal training clients hear me say this all the time.
 A squat is not a squat.
-You see, it’s not what we do, its HOW we do things that matters most.
+You see, it’s not what we do, it’s HOW we do things that matter most.

-We can use speed, tempo, length of contraction, speed of the stretch or movement to elicit and different response.
+We can use speed, tempo, length of contraction, and speed of the stretch or movement to elicit and different responses.

 So it’s important to ensure you vary the temp based on the timing of when you perform these exercises, and the ultimate objective you are trying to achieve.